 A discussion board is an online tool that allows groups to communicate asynchronously.
 A discussion board is made up of forums, which are folders containing messages on a particular subject.
 Forums contain threads.
 Threads are a series of messages relating to a particular question or topic.
 Each individual contribution to a conversation is called a message.

 Discussions are a good way to encourage students to think critically about your coursework and interact with each others’ ideas.
 You can create discussions around individual course lessons or for your course in general.
 As the instructor, you own the discussions.
 After you start a discussion, you can post comments of your own to guide students.

 They are media-rich spaces and allow students to create and engage with text-based formats, images, video and audio.

 Why would I use online discussions with my students?

-- Empower students to express their ideas, students have more time to compose their answer and more thoughtfully read and respond to other students compared to face to face communication.
+- They give students time to reflect on their thoughts before contributing.
 It also gives those students who may feel overwhelmed responding in a large class a place to contribute and share their perspective.

 - Promote peer support, for example allow students to provide feedback to each other on draft assignments or answer each other’s questions relating to a topic discussed during a lecture or from journal articles.